 Dr. Demyan is currently an assistant professor at the School of Environment and Natural Resources, The Ohio State University, Columbus, Ohio.

 The talk is hosted by the Center for Ecological and Noosphere Studies.
-Funding for it was made possible through a grant from the Council of American Overseas Research Centers (CAORC) and through private donations.
+Funding for this fellowship is provided by the US Department of State’s Bureau of Educational and Cultural Affairs through a grant to the Council of American Overseas Research Centers (CAORC).

 ARISC does not discriminate on the basis of race, color, national origin, religion, sex, physical or mental disability, medical condition, ancestry, marital status, age, sexual orientation, or status as a covered veteran with respect to membership, rights, privileges, programs or activities of ARISC.